Supervising Junior Lawyers training

 Post workshop activity

-• A framework for supervising junior lawyers.
+• A clear framework for supervising junior legal staff

-Trainer
+Your Trainer

 Duration